Labrador retrievers are dogs initially bred to be used as a working dog breed but also have a friendly and loving companion.

 Friendliness and Trainability

-They are highly intelligent dogs who can get mouthy when they aren’t happy and may bark and growl at times, but their high friendliness rating surpasses this.
+They are highly intelligent dogs who can get mouthy when they aren’t happy and may bark and growl sometimes, but their high friendliness rating surpasses this.

 Exercise and Activity Level